helene-todd/PCBS_CellularAutomata/README.md

 ## Prior programming skills

-During my bachelor degree in mathematics, I took a few basic programming courses : programming in C++, introduction to object-oriented programming in Java and introduction to Python.
+During my bachelor's degree in mathematics, I took a few basic programming courses : programming in C++, introduction to object-oriented programming in Java and introduction to Python.

 ## What I learned
 This project was challenging at times and I feel like I have learned a lot from it.
 Here are a few examples of what I learned :